pushkar-12/fpc_prob/prob2.md

 K lines that follow contain an entry each in the form of two integers “A B” signifying that A beats B in the round i.e. A is better than B.<br/><br/>
 **Output:**<br/>
-If the results provided are enough to a ascertain the unique order of trainees arranged in decreasing order of their skill level, then output the order (the best trainee being at the top)
+If the results provided are enough to a ascertain the unique order of trainees arranged in decreasing order of their skill level, then output the order (the best trainee being at the top).
-Otherwise output “cannot be decided”
+Otherwise output “cannot be decided”.

 **Constraints:**<br/>
 1≤N≤1000<br/>